acays/CSE-MonitoringSystem/README.md

 -of file_name.txt - Saves the target file to file_name.txt on the client machine

+    -if not specified file will be named server_file.txt

 -hs hostIP - Sets the server IP

 -hc hostIP - Sets the client IP